Henry VI of England

 In contrast to his father, Henry VI was described as timid, passive, benevolent and averse to warfare and violence.
 In 1445, Henry married Charles VII's niece Margaret of Anjou in the hope of achieving peace.
 However, the peace policy failed and war recommenced.
 By 1453, Calais was the only English-governed territory on the continent.
 Henry's domestic popularity declined in the 1440s, and political unrest in England grew as a result.
-Because of military defeats and political crises, Henry suffered a mental breakdown in 1453, triggering a power struggle between the royal family: Richard, 3rd Duke of York; Edmund Beaufort, 2nd Duke of Somerset; and Queen Margaret.
+Because of military defeats and political crises, Henry suffered a mental breakdown in 1453, triggering a power struggle between the royal family; Richard, 3rd Duke of York; Edmund Beaufort, 2nd Duke of Somerset; and Queen Margaret.
 Civil war broke out in 1455, leading to a long period of dynastic conflict known as the Wars of the Roses (1455–1487).

 Henry was deposed in March 1461 by York's eldest son, who took the throne as Edward IV.
 Henry was captured by Edward's forces in 1465 and imprisoned in the Tower of London.
-Henry was restored to the throne by Richard Neville ("Warwick the Kingmaker") in 1470.
-However in 1471, Edward retook power, killing Henry's only son, Edward of Westminster, and imprisoning Henry once again.
-Henry died in the Tower in May 1471, possibly killed on the orders of King Edward.
-Henry may have been bludgeoned to death: his corpse was found much later to have light brown hair matted with what appeared to be blood.
+Henry was restored to the throne by Richard Neville, 16th Earl of Warwick ("Warwick the Kingmaker") in 1470.
+However, in 1471, Edward retook power, killing Henry's only son, Edward of Westminster at the Battle of Tewkesbury, and imprisoning Henry once again.
+Henry died two weeks later in the Tower in May 1471, possibly killed on the orders of King Edward.
 He was buried at Chertsey Abbey and moved to Windsor Castle in 1484.
 He left a legacy of educational institutions, having founded Eton College, King's College, Cambridge, and All Souls College, Oxford.
 William Shakespeare wrote a trilogy of plays about his life, depicting him as weak-willed and easily influenced by his wife.